nuxeo/nuxeo-mqueues/nuxeo-mqueues-contribs/README.md

 - With 3 nodes we reach the maximum concurrency of 12 threads, each thread reading from one partition.
 - With more than 3 nodes some threads in the work pool will be unused, reducing the overall node load.

+Note that work pool of size `1` are not over provisioned because we don't want any concurrency.

 You can change the over provisioning factor using the `nuxeo.conf` option: `nuxeo.mqueue.work.kafka.overprovisioning`.

-Note that work pool of size `1` are not over provisioned because we don't want any concurrency.
+If the topics where already created you must delete them before or change the size of topic using Kafka tools.

 ### Limitations